samuel-h-r-nunes/fictive/README.md

 To minimize this problem, a possible approach could be to invert the pattern and move the check outside of the wrapper function.

-#### 4.5.1.
+### 5.1.
 Introducing the `withFictive` pattern

-Without furthe ado, here's the previous example with a few modifications:
+Without further ado, here's the previous example with a few modifications:

 ```js
 // src/services/users.js